MeshackMusundi/AzureCognitiveSearch-RAG/README.md

 - **Azure OpenAI**: Add a model deployment to your Azure OpenAI service, either GPT 3.5 Turbo or GPT 4.

 ## User Secrets
-Add user secrets to the console project with the neccessary values,
+Add user secrets to the console project as follows, with the neccessary values specified.
 ```
 {
   "AzureOpenAISettings": {